 Computer Science Education week is an annual event program dedicated to inspire K-12 students to take interest in computer science.
 All students and parents are welcome to participate in an Hour of Code.

-First of all, I would like to thank PTA for their diligent efforts in making our annual Winter Wonderland a huge success!
-We raised the most money ever from our annual event.
-Your support and participation of this event helped to raise money for Meet the Masters and filed trip experiences.
+First of all, I would like to thank PTA for their amazing work in making our annual Family Movie Night huge success!
+We enjoyed hot dogs and popcorn, while watching the movie Trolls.
+Your support and participation of this event helped to raise money for our art teacher from Meet the Masters and filed trip experiences.

 Our Gators continued exploring engineering.
-Second grade Gators built mini ice chests demonstrating their knowledge of properties of matter.
-Third grade studied stability and motion, while exploring the science of flight.
-Fourth grade engineers developed vehicle restraint systems, as they learned about energy and collisions.
-Fifth grade students experienced robotics first hand.
-On Saturdays, Ms. Olivas and Mr. Marx continued to lead Engineering is Elementary classes for 4th and 5th grade students.
-This group of engineers will be given an opportunity to attend an engineering field trip in Spring
+First grade gators started designing appropriate shoes for a specific habitats, based on what they learned about animal adaptations.
+Second grade Gators dove into computer science as they worked in teams to create a new video game.
+Fourth grade scientists learned how concussions impact the human brain.
+Ms. Olivas and Mr. Marx continued to lead Engineering is Elementary classes for 4th and 5th grade students.
+This group of engineers will be given an opportunity to attend an engineering field trip in Spring.

 I would like to thank all of the Garfield families for supporting our students, teachers, and staff.
 Your support and teamwork has helped to enrich the education of our students!